vbookshelf/How-to-AI-Generate-a-Flask-App-in-One-File/README.md

 Create a simple, local, and privacy-focused web app without the complexity of a multi-file project structure.
 Use this template plus AI to quickly build the tools you need.

 This project shows how to create a one-page flask app the combines a nice interactive UI running in the browser with the power of a Python backend.
-This approach is ideal for those who are using Gemini, ChatGPT and Claude to create digital tools/small-apps that need to run locally.
+This approach is ideal for those who want to use Gemini, ChatGPT and Claude to create digital tools that run locally.

 <img src="https://github.com/vbookshelf/One-Page-Flask-Web-App-Template/blob/main/images/one-page.png" alt="Programmer holding up a page" height="350">